LearnWithLlew/MentoringNewSpeakers/MentoringNewSpeakers.md

 ### 1. Listen to between 2 and 5 previous episodes of a show to get a sense of its patterns

-Most listeners listen to many episodes of a broadcast.
+[://] # "They should ... doesn' t make sense with the previous sentence this could maybe use a bit more fleshing out" Most listeners listen to many episodes of a broadcast.
 Some guests have never watched an episode, so they will be surprised.
 They should know a question is coming, even though the interviewer asks the guests every time.
 Even a small sampling will give you a sense of what to expect so that you can react appropriately.

 ### 2. Collect your stories

-Your stories are like a deck of cards or a list that you can respond with.
+[://] # "Great analogy, I get an immediate visual" Your stories are like a deck of cards or a list that you can respond with.
 Just because you prepared the story doesn't mean that you will tell that story.
 All you are doing is putting the odds in your favour is that you will have a good story to respond with.
 You might not tell it, because you never got asked a question that related to it or you thought of a better story to respond with.

 ### 3. Flesh our yours stories